JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

 Kotlin/Wasm interoperability with JavaScript is designed in a similar way, taking into account that JavaScript is a dynamically typed language compared to Kotlin.
 Follow our guide to configure interoperability in your projects.

-Remember that Kotlin/Wasm is still [Experimental](components-stability.md#stability-levels-explained), and some features are not supported yet.
+Remember that Kotlin/Wasm is in [Alpha](components-stability.md#stability-levels-explained), and some features are not supported yet.
 We're planning to improve interoperability with JavaScript by implementing some of the missing features or similar functionality.